From Royal Lodge to Wood Farm: Inside the Homes of Andrew Mountbatten-Windsor

 It was also within these grounds that the young Queen Elizabeth II spent much of her childhood, enjoying a sheltered upbringing and the seclusion of the gardens.

 In 2004, Prince Andrew took up residence at Royal Lodge, following the passing of Queen Elizabeth the Queen Mother, its previous occupant.
-He had secured a 75-year lease on the estate the year before, in 2003, and carried out extensive renovations to prepare the home before moving in.
+He had secured a 75-year lease on the estate the previous year, in 2003, and carried out extensive renovations to prepare the home for his move.
 He lived there until 2022, shortly after stepping back from public royal duties.

 3. Wood Farm